ghostlyjealousy/ghostlyjealousy/README.md

 my name is cal (callahan) . he/him

-sort of hyperfixated on kpop rn.. mostly SHINee.
+sort of hyperfixated on kpop rn.. more into bgs \(skz, en-, SHINee, svt, bnd, txt)

 i also really love fall out boy and the academy is